CMPUT301F14T02/Agora/README.md

 Image Assets
 ====
 1. Android Asset Studio was used to create quick Android Icons and allowed us to modify existing assets quickly. (http://romannurik.github.io/AndroidAssetStudio/index.html).
 This tool is licensed under Apache License by Roman Nurik (C) 2014

+Code Reuse
+====
+1. Abrahm Hindle's Student Picker app used as a guideline for MVC, singletons, and storyboarding.
+2. loopj library used for asynchronous HTTP requests to elasticsearch and our server